-The prime contractor will be the Boeing Company in Long Beach, California.
+The prime contractor will be the McDonnell Douglas Corporation, a wholly owned subsidiary of the Boeing Company, in Long Beach, California.
 There are no known offset agreements proposed in connection with this potential sale.

 Implementation of this proposed sale will not require the assignment of any additional U.S. Government or contractor representatives to Australia.